-While our paper focuses comparing groups using the binary logit and probit models, our methods can be used with any regression model where predictions and marginal effects can be estimated along with standard errors.
-For example, in models for categorical outcomes with more than two categories, our methods can be used for the probability of each outcome.
-In models where the regression coefficients are the effects of interests, such as the linear probability model where the coefficients equal discrete changes for a unit increase in the regressor, our methods are equivalent to those obtained by testing the equality of regression coefficients.
-In linear models where nonlinearities are introduced by transformations of the dependent variable (e.g., lny) or by polynomials or interactions among the regressors, our approach provides insights that go beyond those provided by tests of the regression coefficients.
-For example, if we used a linear probability model for diabetes, we would include age and age-squared as regressors due to the quadratic relationship between age and diabetes.
-For example, suppose that we have the linear probability model
+While our paper focused on comparing two groups using binary logit and probit, our methods can be used with any regression model where predictions and marginal effects can be estimated along with standard errors.
+In models with more than two outcome categories, our methods can be applied to the probability of each outcome.
+In models such as binary logit or ordinal probit, an advantage of our approach is that it deals with the scalar identification of regression coefficients without additional, untestable assumptions.
+But, even in models where the coefficients are identified, comparing groups using predictions and marginal effects has advantages when there is a nonlinear relationship between a regressor and the outcome expressed in its natural metric (e.g., income rather than the log of income).
+In such situations, our approach provides insights that go beyond those provided by tests of regression coefficients.
+For example, if we used a linear probability model for diabetes, we would include age and age-squared as regressors due to the quadratic relationship between age and diabetes: